Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Projects/blog-post.md

 1. Includes image and context to hook the reader
 1. Includes code samples to back up main points
 1. Includes headers to break up content; utilizes
+1. Utilizes at least one characteristic of quality writing: Persuasive, Informative, Entertaining

 ## Scoring